 However, there comes a time as the business starts to grow when the advantages offered become overshadowed by security and compliance concerns, privacy issues, control, and the costs of scaling.

 Private cloud SaaS hosting eliminates all of these concerns through the provision of a dedicated and secure cloud-based environment that is accessible to one organisation only, spurring increasing numbers of SaaS companies to make the switch.

 No one can deny that public cloud hosting has many advantages for SaaS providers – particularly in the early stages of business development.

 All SaaS companies need to host their application somewhere, and in the startup phase when you’ve yet to prove there’s a market for your offering, breaking out the credit card and signing up with Amazon Web Services (AWS) or Microsoft Azure certainly makes sense.

-However, when the time comes to scale-up the business, there are certain SaaS providers with special requirements for heightened security, privacy, better cost predictability and performance who ultimately find having their own privately managed cloud hosting a much better option.
+However, when the time comes to scale up the business, there are certain SaaS providers with special requirements for heightened security, privacy, better cost predictability, and performance who ultimately find private cloud hosting a much better option.

 While public clouds have their place, there are many good reasons to make the switch to private cloud SaaS hosting.

-In fact, going private is a fast-growing trend, with businesses migrating their applications away from the public cloud at a staggering rate in favour of private cloud environments, according to a recent survey from research firm IDC.
+In fact, going private is a fast-growing trend, with businesses migrating their applications away from the public cloud at a staggering rate in favour of private cloud environments, according to a recent research.

 Let’s consider the advantages.